Steven Berghuis

-Steven Berghuis (born 19 December 1991) is a Dutch professional footballer who plays as a winger or attacking midfielder for Eredivisie club Ajax and the Netherlands national team.
+Steven Berghuis (born 19 December 1991) is a Dutch professional footballer who plays as a winger or attacking midfielder for Eredivisie club Ajax.

 Berghuis made his debut for the Netherlands in 2016, and represented the national team at UEFA Euro 2020 and the 2022 FIFA World Cup.

 Club career

 Youth career

 Berghuis came through the youth system at FC Twente, following spells with the youth clubs of local amateur club WSV Apeldoorn, then Eerste Divisie side Go Ahead Eagles.
 As a 16-year-old, he scored WSV's only goal in a 4–1 friendly match defeat to Feyenoord.